 # Print a histogram of sentiment values

 Finally, we have to save our dataset in MonkeyLearn’s format, so we remove the headers and the index column.
-The first column must be the text contents and the second must be the category.
+The first column must be the text contents and the second must be the tag.
 We will encode the text in UTF-8:

 # Write the data into a CSV file